samresume/FlaPLeT/README.md

 ## 🚀 Platform Features

 The platform provides an end-to-end environment for working with multivariate time series (MVTS) data, tailored for solar flare prediction.
-It supports data upload, preprocessing, augmentation, graph-based transformation, and machine learning classification — all through an interactive web interface.
+It supports data upload, preprocessing, augmentation, graph-based transformation, and machine learning classification, all through an interactive web interface.

 ### 1. Dataset Upload & Preprocessing
 - Upload `.pkl`-format MVTS datasets (up to 25MB).